hansonmcoombs/training-basic_python/sphinx/source/functions.rst

 basic principles in good programming is “do not to repeat yourself” both to avoid mistakes, but also to make code more human readable.
 Functions allow you to wrap up code into a package that you can use again and again or allow you to use other people's work to make the job quicker.
 During the course so far, we've already showcased a number of functions, like the print() function.
-We have also used methods which are a function that is tied to a specific object instance, like *[].append()*.
+We have also used methods which are functions that are tied to a specific object instance, like *[].append()*.

 Understanding function documentation